Maytag Is Back!

 Maytag is not a strong tasting blue cheese; it is mild, sweet, creamy and delicious.
 It’s made in the United States (on the Maytag Dairy Farm in Iowa) from homogenized cow’s milk rather than sheep’s milk.
 If you love blue cheese and haven’t had a chance to try Maytag, we highly recommend this cheese.

-From their website (black and white photos from website):
+From their website (black and white photos from the website):

 “E.H. quickly developed a passion and determination to breed champion Holstein-Friesian cows that could supply milk to the community while also winning blue ribbon upon blue ribbon at livestock shows across the United States.
 At its peak in the 1930’s, E.H. likely had the finest herd of Holstein cows in America and produced offspring that were prized by important buyers from around the world, some of whom made the trek to Newton, Iowa to see his famous herd.